 How much collision and comprehensive coverage should I carry?

 You might also consider purchasing gap coverage if you’re taking a loan out on your vehicle.
-Gap coverage makes up the difference between the value of your car and your outstanding balance if they are significantly different.
+Gap coverage covers the difference between the value of your car and your outstanding balance.

 Should I purchase an umbrella policy?

 An umbrella policy is something most of us will never need, but it is very important for those who do need it.

 Simply put, umbrella coverage protects you for just about anything not already covered by your other insurance policies.

 For individuals who own high-value assets, such as real estate and securities, umbrella insurance is probably a good idea.
 You need to protect your valuable assets in the event you are ever sued after a crash.

 If you decide umbrella insurance is something you need, it’s wise to speak with a financial adviser before determining the limits of that coverage.

 You’ll need to add up all of your assets, project some increasing value into the future, and then buy an amount of coverage to meet that value.

 In doing so you will limit the amount of losses you could suffer through civil litigation.